anthony-linaro/shrinkwrap/documentation/userguide/configstore/cca-3world.rst

 Be patient while this boots to the UEFI shell.
 Navigate to "Boot Manager", then "UEFI Shell" and wait for the startup.nsh script to execute, which will launch the kernel.
 Continue to be patient, and eventually you will land at a login prompt.
 Login as "root" (no password).

-This config also builds kvm-unit-tests, which can be run in the realm instead of Linux.
-It is also possible to launch Linux without using EDK2 as the guest FW.

 When the linux kernel 9p issue will be fixed, the shared directory approach can be used.
 Simply boot the host with the SHARE rtvar.
 This only works for DT-based environments though:

 .. code-block:: shell